Black-throated brilliant

-The black-throated brilliant (Heliodoxa schreibersii) is a species of hummingbird in the tribe Heliantheini or subfamily Lesbiinae.
+The black-throated brilliant (Heliodoxa schreibersii) is a species of hummingbird in tribe Heliantheini of subfamily Lesbiinae.
 It lives in Brazil, Colombia, Ecuador and Peru.

 Taxonomy and systematics

 The taxonomy of the black-throated brilliant has not been settled.
 The International Ornithological Committee (IOC), the Clements taxonomy, and the South American Classification Committee of the American Ornithological Society (SACC) assign two subspecies, the nominate H. s. schreibersii and H. s. whitelyana.
 BirdLife International's Handbook of the Birds of the World (HBW) treats those taxa as full species, the "black-throated" and "black-breasted" brilliants respectively.
 In addition, for a time in the early 20th century, the two subspecies were treated as species, the only members of genus Ionolaima, which was subsequently merged into the present Heliodoxa.
 As of May 2022 the SACC has a proposal pending to resurrect Ionolaima but it has gained little support.

 Description

 The nominate subspecies H. s. schreibersii of black-throated brilliant is 11.5 to 13 cm long.
 Males weigh about 9.9 g and females 7.1 to 8.5 g.
 Both have an almost straight dark bill about 2.8 cm long and a small white spot behind the eye.
 The male has shining green upperparts with a glittering green forehead.
 Its underparts are black with a small glittering purple patch and narrow glittering green band on the lower throat.
 The steel blue tail is very long and deeply forked.
 The female's upperparts are like the male's, and in addition it has a whitish to rufous malar stripe.
 Its underparts are gray with bronzy green spots.
 Its central tail feathers are green and the tail is less deeply forked than the male's.
 Juveniles resemble females with a more intensely colored malar stripe.

 Subspecies H. s. whitelyana is 13 to 14 cm long, also with a 2.8 cm long bill.
 The male's entire upperparts are shining green including the forehead.
 Its underparts and tail are the same as the nominate's.
 Females and juveniles are the same as those of the nominate subspecies.